ghostverse/Ghost-Email-Extractor/README.md

 13. **User-Friendly Prompts:** Presents clear and user-friendly prompts for input.

-14. To run this script use this command ==> python3 ghostEmailExtractor.py
+14. To run this script use this command (without the quotation marks) ==> "python3 ghostEmailExtractor.py"

-15. Ensure that The email address list begins with ==> Email before your email addresses to avoid any error.
+15. Ensure that The email address list begins with ==> "Email" before your email addresses to avoid any error (without the quotation marks).